sameerkhan7/Penn-State-Robotics-Club/README.md

 Whether you're a new or returning member there's always something to learn.

+## Tutorials
-Tutorial Project: The Wall Detecting Car
+### The Wall Detecting Car
+This car
+#### What you will learn:

+ - Basic C Programming
+ - Arduino IO (Input-Output)
+ - PWM Motor Speed Control
+ - Basic electronic circuits

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5NDM4NDY2MF19
+eyJoaXN0b3J5IjpbLTI2MTE3NjAxNl19
 -->